Dyalog/APLCourse/docs/Shape-Reshape.md

           ⎕JSON'[]'
           ⎕JSON'""'

-!!!
-Warning "Version Warning"
-	`⎕JSON` ("*quad jason*") is a function for converting APL arrays to and from [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON).
-It is not available in version 12.1.
-More information is given [later in the course](../Data/#json).

 A *simple array* contains only single numbers and/or characters as elements.
 Single numbers or characters are called *scalars*.
 Arrays generally can contain any other array.
 These are called *nested arrays*.
 For example `cards` is a nested matrix of character vectors.

 ```APL